-Sompting Estate is about 7 square kilometres of countryside in the heart of the Sussex Downs, between Worthing and Steyning, at the narrowest point of the South Downs National Park.
+Sompting Estate comprises about 7 square kilometres of countryside in the heart of the Sussex Downs, between Worthing and Steyning, at the narrowest point of the South Downs National Park.

-Here are some photos taken by drone, as an introduction to our landscape.
+There's plenty to explore in the web-pages that follow.
+As a taster, here are some photos taken by drone, as an introduction to our landscape.
 If you hover the cursor arrow over any of the thumbnails below, a caption will appear -or you can click on a thumbnail to enlarge the photos and their captions.
 If you would like to explore and enjoy our downs on foot, the Walks page shows our Rights of Way network